Incubation period of STDs: when do symptoms show

 - Chancroid – chancroid symptoms may show up anytime from one day to several weeks after the person has been exposed to the infection.
 Most people find that lesions show up within 5 to 7 days.

 - Genital Warts – People having symptomatic genital warts will experience an outbreak within 3 months of the initial infection

 - Scabies – If you ever had scabies before, it may take a month or even two for the signs to appear.
 Nevertheless, if you have been previously infected, signs may start showing up after only a few days.

 - Genital Herpes – Though most people do not know that they are infected, if signs show up they generally appear within two weeks of being exposed to the virus.
 Some people experience hay fever and full-body viral symptoms around this time.

-- Hepatitis B – The symptom of Hepatitis B appears between 4 to 6 weeks after the infection.
+- Hepatitis B – The symptoms of hepatitis B appear between 4 to 6 weeks after infection.
 However, the virus can be completely prevented by vaccination.

 - Molluscum Contagiosum – Scientists are still unsure of the molluscum contagiosum’s incubation phase.
 However, it has an estimated timeline from 2 weeks to 6 months.

 - HIV – HIV stays asymptomatic for years – although some infected people will get flu and fever like symptoms around two weeks after they have been exposed.
 Nevertheless, as most people do not experience these signs, the only way to know if you have HIV or not is to get yourself tested.

 STDs with little or no symptoms